MainulDip/Java-Backend-Study/Java-IDE-note.md

 * Current Workaround => Set `Source Root` from the VSCode and Use Proceed on Eclipse (As VSCode uses Eclipse Engine)

+* Another workaround to explore if nothing works - Experiment generated-source/annotation into the `src` directory by configuring `jpastreamer plugin`

+### Linux Port Managements:
+Check what process-id (PID) is running on a particular port by `fuser 8080/tcp`.
+Then kill that by `kill pid` or `fuser -k 8080/tcp`

 ###